thing-it/thing-it-device-xiaomi-smart-plant-monitor/README.md

 ## Where to go from here ...

-Obviously, you may set up more complex configuration, e.g. an aquaponics solution with
+Obviously, you may set up more complex configuration, e.g. a garden irrigation solution solution with

-* water temperature sensors,
+* pH sensors,
-* water level sensors,
+* switches for taps, pumps, fertility feeders, shades and fans,
-* switches for pumps, feeders, shades and fans,
+* cameras to monitor plants remotely,
-* cameras to watch the fish ponds remotely etc.
+* PIR sensors to detect animals etc.

 Or, you want to distribute a set of sensors and correlate their historical data with wheather data and other things on [thing-it.com](https://www.thing-it.com).